Simulations of Ellipsoidal Primordial Black Hole Formation: Convergence of the numerical simulations

 \section{Convergence of the numerical simulations}

-In this appendix, we present several figures illustrating the evolution of the Hamiltonian constraint (see \cite{Harada:2015yda} for the equations).
+In this Appendix, we present several figures illustrating the evolution of the Hamiltonian constraint (see \cite{Harada:2015yda} for the equations) and its convergence.
 We compute the averaged Hamiltonian constraint, depicted in Fig.\ref{fig:H_averaged}.
-Our results indicate that the Hamiltonian constraint is well-satisfied until late times, when the simulation breaks down in some cases, particularly in the radiation-dominated scenarios.
+Our results indicate that the Hamiltonian constraint is well satisfied until late times, when the simulation breaks down in some cases, particularly in the radiation-dominated scenarios.
 In some cases for $w=1/10$, we terminated the computation once the numerical evolution provided sufficient evidence for either black hole formation or not.
 Notably, when the Hamiltonian constraint starts to be violated, a bouncing behaviour of the lapse function at the centre can already be observed.
 This allows us to robustly determine the threshold for black hole formation using a bisection method with different iterations.
+The convergence of the Hamiltonian constraint reduction as the number of grid points increases is consistent with the second-order spatial grid differentiation in the code.
+We also demonstrate the convergence of the lapse function at the center, which is a local quantity used to infer the threshold for PBH formation.